Hrishi-3331/PSOClustering/Readme.md

 1. Install Python 3.7.0 and pip 18.0 in your PC.
 2. Clone the repository to directory of your PC.
-3. Open terminal in directory where repository is cloned and enter command "pip install -r requirements.txt"

 >_Users may also prefer to create a virtual environment to run simulator_